 Higher than normal levels of DHT slowly miniaturize the hair follicles with time and causes the loss of hair permanently.
 The receding hairline typically shows a horseshoe shaped pattern in men and a bald patch on crown for women.

 This shape is also linked to the abnormally increased secretion and accumulation of DHT at the areas more prone to the hair loss, making a horseshoe pattern.
 This is linked with chronic scalp tension in people who develop this shape of hairline.

 Chronic scalp tension is transmitted to and detected in galea appunurotica.
 From here a signal goes to the androgenic tissues which are prone to alopecia.
 These tissues then get inflamed and the hair loss begins.
 DHT is not directly responsible for the miniaturization of the hair follicles but risk factors like chronic scalp tension add to the inflammation and loss of hair follicles.

 Increased amount of DHT however, does contribute to the thinning of hair and weaker hair follicles.
 This leads to an eventual hair loss by the process mentioned above.

 Anabolic steroid drugs may also cause hair loss and baldness down the lane.
-These drugs are known to cause an increase in the levels of androgens in the body and therefore increased hair loss.
+These drugs are known to increase the levels of androgens in the body and hair loss.